bkhanal-11/DocChat/README.md

 After running the command, Streamlit will start the application and provide a local URL which you can visit using your web browser to access DocChat.

-### Configuration

-- **OpenAI API Key**: Enter your OpenAI API key in the sidebar within the application to enable the document processing features.
-- **Document Upload**: Supported document types include PDF, DOCX, Markdown, and text files.
-You can upload multiple documents at once.

-## Contributing

-We welcome contributions to DocChat!
-If you have suggestions or improvements, feel free to fork the repository and submit a pull request.
-You can also open an issue if you encounter any problems or have any questions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.